TCoherence/TCoherence.github.io/source/_posts/Tips.md

 # SSH beautify

-After ssh to our school's server murphy, the appearance is go gross that I cannot bear anymore.
+After ssh to our school's server *murphy*, the appearance is go gross that I cannot bear anymore.
 So I am ready to make it like my own terminal.

 I copied my .oh-my-zsh directory and .zshrc configuration file into my remote server.
 Then when I change me shell to zsh, it stuck.